iamrohitagg/GitHub_Graph/README.md

 ![alt text](https://img.shields.io/npm/v/moment.svg?style=flat "moment")

 Does your GitHub Graph looks like a noob with a few number of Commits and Push ?
-Dou you want to have your contribution graph with lots of commit like pro.
+Do you want to have your contribution graph with lots of commit like pro.
 This project is to your rescue.

 ## Table of Contents